Who can make a nomination?

 - Representatives of relevant EIP, EU LIFE and INTERREG levant Projects in the ROI.

 If you would like to be included in our nominators list, please contact email@example.com

-If you are a farmer that would like to be nominated contact your local farm advisor (Teagasc), your county’s Heritage Officer (County Council) or your local wildlife ranger (NPWS) to visit the farm and make the nomination on your behalf.
+If you are a farmer and would like to be nominated, please contact your local farm advisor (Teagasc or FAS-accredited), your county Heritage Officer (County Council) or your local wildlife ranger (NPWS) to visit the farm and make a nomination on your behalf.

 How do I nominate a farmer for the award?